-NEW EQUIPMENT: Any part of a new appliance, except baskets, lamps, and fuses, which proves to be defective in material or workmanship within two (2) years from date of original installation, will be repaired or replaced without charge F.O.B. factory, Eaton, Ohio, or F.O.B. authorized distributor.
-Baskets will be repaired or replaced for ninety (90) days from date of original installation.
-Lamps and fuses are not covered under this Limited Warranty.
+NEW EQUIPMENT: Any part of a new appliance, except lamps and fuses, which proves to be defective in material or workmanship within two (2) years from date of original installation, will be repaired or replaced without charge F.O.B. factory, Eaton, Ohio, or F.O.B. authorized distributor.
 To validate this warranty, the registration card for the appliance must be mailed to Henny Penny within ten (10) days after installation.